geojupyter/presentation-debrief/slides.md

 ## Closing

 :::notes
 I've spoken about how this project stands to benefit the world, and I'd like to close by sharing how this work has affected me personally.
 Some mornings, I have to remind myself that this project is real and that I'm being supported to work on it.
-This mission is important, and I feel privileged to be taking part in it, and to be working with the talented and brilliant folks I am.
+This mission is important to me as a career geospatial data practitioner, and I feel privileged to be taking part in it, and to be working with these talented and special people.
-Thank you for this wonderful opportunity to grow personally and professionally!
+Thank you everyone for this wonderful opportunity to grow personally and professionally!

-TODO
 :::